gi-no/blog_mean_stack/article3.en.md

     };
 ```

-#### サーバ側DBモデルの変更

-タイトル・質問内容・質問コメント・回答・回答コメントに全文検索用のインデックスを設定するため、QuestionSchema.index()で、検索対象フィールドに'text'を設定します。
+#### Edit server-side database model

+To add index for full-text search for question titles, question contents, comments, and answers, use "QuestionSchema.index()" function and specify search target fields as 'text'.
+Although MongoDB can automatically set index name, because MongoDB does not work as intended if the length of the name is long and exceeds 128 bytes, let's explicitly specify the index name(ex: 'question_schema_index').
-なお、MongoDBは自動的にインデックス名を追加しますが、128文字を越えると正しく動作しなくなりますので、明示的に指定しておきます。(参照:[We need to specify name explicitly for long schema.](
+(Ref: [We need to specify name explicitly for long schema.](
 http://docs.mongodb.org/manual/reference/limits/#Index-Name-Length))

 server/api/question/question.model.js